Olympic National Park Elopement Guide

 Remember to leave no trace at Olympic National Park during your wedding adventure.
 It’s important that we leave the area(s) we are visiting better than we found it.
 If you’re bringing along your dog to one of the dog-friendly locations at ONP, then please pick up and watch over your furry friends.

 If you have any questions about leaving no trace during your elopement, check out this resource or ask your photographer what they recommend when it comes to packing and preparing.
+The fee does increase if you have more than 10 people as well.

 Please note we try to provide the most up-to-date information, but it’s always recommended to check the park’s official website for the latest permit updates and park closures.